gladstone-institutes/bibliometrics/README.md

     python src/topdown.py --format pmid --dont-search-trials --levels 2 input.txt output.pklz

+## Score top-down networks

+The `score.py` script takes a top-down network file and outputs the same network but with each node containing a score.

+Article nodes can be scored by:

+* **individual**: the article's score is its citation count
+* **propagate**: the article's score is its citation count plus the score of any lower-level article that connects to it

+Author, institution, and grant agency ("neighbor") nodes can be scored by:

+* **sum**: sum the score of all articles that connect to a neighbor node
+* **indegree**: the neighbor's score is the number of articles that connect to it

+Example of calling `score.py`:

+    python src/score.py --article-scoring propagate --neighbor-scoring indegree input.pklz output.pklz

 # Bottom-up network generation workflow

 A *bottom-up network* has these layers: